white noise, brown noise, pink noise, green noise

 Color noises can also be used during meditation or yoga practice to help you stay focused and calm.
 And many people use them all night long to help them fall asleep and stay asleep.

-How Long to Listen
+How long to listen

 The duration of your color noise session will depend on your personal preferences and needs.
 Some people may find that 10-15 minutes is enough to feel relaxed and calm, while others may prefer longer sessions lasting up to an hour.

-What Equipment to Use
+What equipment to use

 When it comes to choosing equipment for your color noise therapy sessions, there are several options available.
 You can use a smartphone app that generates different types of color noises or invest in a standalone white noise machine.